Creditor Lawsuit Summary Explanation

 If the creditor can prove all these things and is going to win the case, there are still steps you could take to protect certain assets.
 For more details, ask for a professional legal help from a local attorney.

 Filing for bankruptcy under Chapter 7 may stop the lawsuit if a creditor gets a judgment against you.

 Whether your bankruptcy will discharge a lawsuit judgment depends on:

 - the type of debt the judgment is for, and

 - whether the judgment creditor has already placed a lien on your property.

-However, make sure you’re working with an experienced bankruptcy attorney.
+However, make sure you’re working with an experienced Chattanooga bankruptcy team.
 Always check the info about the company and testimonials to make the best choice.
 To make sure this alternative will work for you, do not hesitate to contact us today.